arximboldi/immer/doc/persist.rst

 As you can see, the value is serialized with every ``immer`` container replaced by an identifier.
 This identifier is a key into a pool, which is serialized just after.

-A pool represents a *set* of ``immer`` containers of a given type.
+A pool represents a *set* of ``immer`` containers of a specific type.
 For example, we may have a pool that contains all ``immer::vector<int>`` of our document.
-You can think of it as a little database of ``immer`` containers.
+You can think of it as a small database of ``immer`` containers.
 When serializing the pool, the internal structure of all those ``immer`` containers is written, preserving the structural sharing between those containers.
-The nodes of the trees that implement the ``immer`` containers are represented directly in the JSON and, because we are representing all the containers as a whole, those nodes that are referenced in multiple trees can be stored only once.
+The nodes of the trees that make up the ``immer`` containers are directly represented in the JSON and, because we are representing all the containers as a whole, those nodes that are referenced in multiple trees can be stored only once.
 That same structure is preserved when reading the pool back from disk and reconstructing the vectors (and other containers) from it, thus allowing us to preserve the structural sharing across sessions.